SamuelRiveraC/SamuelRiveraC/README.md

 - Professional level Python (basic py can get you so far)

 ### 🤔 I’m looking for help with ...
-- Getting far from my country as possible 😂
+- Getting as far as possible from my country 😂
 - Calisthenics because my local gym because is closed

 ### ⚡ Fun fact: ...